-Jacques-François-Alexandre and Hilaire Pierre, who were founders during the Industrial Revolution, wanted to meet the high demand of good quality cast iron parts by the navy and railway companies.
-The new foundry was located in the 11th Arrondissement of Paris, a working-class neighborhood with a dense fabric of artisanal businesses.
-It covered a space of 3.000m2 and employed 60 workers.
+Jacques-François-Alexandre and Hilaire-Pierre Plichon, were founders during the Industrial Revolution, and they wanted to meet the high demand for good quality cast iron parts by the navy and railway companies.
+The new foundry Le Chemin Vert covered a space of 3,000m2 and employed 60 workers.

 Le Chemin-Vert was successfully managed by the Plichon family for four generations.
 Unfortunately, the international crisis of 1929 struck hard also in France and after 100 years of service, the foundry had to close in 1935.

 The Martin family loved the proposal and agreed to rent out the great hall and its annexes in 2014.
-After 4 years of major renovation works, L’Atelier des Lumières opened its doors on April 18 as a digital art center with the triple exhibition Klimt – Hundertwasser – Poetic Al.
+After 4 years of major renovation works, L’Atelier des Lumières opened its doors on April 18 as a Digital Art center with the triple exhibition Klimt – Hundertwasser.

 Of course, the image – space – music combination is as important as the artworks themselves.
 AMIEX® exhibits are tailor-made and they are perfectly adapted to the spaces where they work.
-The result, if well done, is a unique and mind-blowing experience, another way of experience art in Paris.
+The result, if well done, is a unique and mind-blowing experience, another way to experience art in Paris.

 » Bring water and a couple of snacks with you.
 The 3 exhibitions last less than one hour in total but you will want to watch them again for sure!